wp-cli/wp-cli/README.md

 ## Using

 WP-CLI's goal is to provide a command-line interface for any action you might want to perform in the WordPress admin.
-For instance, `wp plugin install` ([doc](https://wp-cli.org/commands/plugin/install/)) lets you install and activate a WordPress plugin:
+For instance, `wp plugin install --activate` ([doc](https://wp-cli.org/commands/plugin/install/)) lets you install and activate a WordPress plugin:

 ```
 $ wp plugin install rest-api --activate